The Internet of Things

 The Internet of things (IoT) is presently the strung out emerging technology in today’s world attached with many vulnerabilities.

+The Internet of Things, IoT, refers to internet-connected devices which can interact with other devices or objects over a network.
+Besides computing devices in industries and the common devices such as laptops, desktops, tablets and smartphones; you can connect objects with IP addresses to the Internet.
 Household appliances, baby monitors, smart locks, smart TVs, cars, wearable utility devices and other devices with built-in computing systems can be connected to the internet.
 The computing systems embedded in these devices are not secured as the protection of these objects is not considered in their design.
 Although it has greatly contributed to making the world a global village, the insecurity of these devices poses a global security risk.

-The Role of Network in IoT:
+The Role of the Network in IoT:

 What is the role that networks play in IoT?
-By the year 2020, the number of connected devices is expected to have increased up to 50 billion.
+By the year 2020, the number of connected devices is expected to increase up to 50 billion.
 There is even a more surprising estimate which suggests that connected devices will be over 200 billion by the year 2020.
 This would mean an average of 6-24 devices for everyone on earth.

 Cars, homes, and wearables are getting smarter.
-Modules and Sensors will constitute about 32% of every device that connects to the network.
+Modules and sensors will constitute about 32% of every device that connects to the network.
 The IoT devices will be utilized in a variety of ways like energy production, transportation, and provision of healthcare.
 The network will provide power, connectivity, policy, security, and manageability at scale to IoT deployments.